Bring your C++ Application to the Web with Web Assembly

 // ... the rest of the code goes here

-Now that we have a helper method and the right module imported, we can write the two files to the Web Assembly memory and call the calc()
+With the helper method and module ready, write the two files to Web Assembly memory and call calc():

 document.getElementById('calculate').addEventListener('click', async () => {